AwesomeAley/ObsidianNotes/SysInternals.md

 click on the *advanced* tab
-select *path* from under *system variables* and select edit click new and add path to sysinternals folder
+select *path* from under *system variables* and select edit click new and add path of sysinternals folder